matloff/fasteR/README.md

 machine in Chrome and use the Markdown Reader extension to view it (be sure to enable Allow Access to File URLs).

+When you end your R session, exit by typing 'quit()'.

 Good luck!
 And if you have any questions, feel free to e-mail me, at matloff@cs.ucdavis.edu